 The secondary ignition system consists of, everything between the ignition coil and the spark plug.

-But, it all starts at the coil, because its the primary side, that make the secondary side work.
+But, it all starts at the coil, because its the primary side, that makes the secondary side work.

-Meanwhile, the electronic system, has an (ECM), controlling the opening and closing, of the primary circuit.
+Meanwhile, the electronic system, has an (ECM), to control the opening and closing, of the primary circuit.
 As a result, this allowed you to, not have a distributor.
 In addition, these systems also, create a stronger spark.
-So, the distributorless ignition system, benefits from not having any moving parts.
+So, the (DIS) system, benefits from not having, any moving parts.
+In addition, the (COP) system, does not have a distributor.
+(Secondary Ignition System)

 This removes common issues like:

-- Engine drag, because of the distributor’s bulkiness.
+- Engine drag, because of the distributor’s size

-Today, we use, an (ECM), an ignition control module and a, magnetic triggering device.
+Today, we use an (ECM), an ignition control module and a, magnetic triggering device.
 And, are also used to, open and close the circuit, along with the timing adjustments.
+(Secondary Ignition System)

 Choose Your Secondary Ignition System Help Topic Below